Please select from the categories in the side-menu to learn more about the current and former members of the Van Os and Adcock labs.

 Prospective undergraduate research assistants

 For undergraduates interested in gaining research experience in animal welfare, we have ongoing needs for assistance with primarily computer-based data collection, along with some hands-on animal handling opportunities*.
-We provide computer workstations in our lab space* where you can complete expected tasks such as watching videos of cattle behavior and processing and analyzing data.
+We provide computer workstations in our lab space* where you can complete expected tasks such as watching video recordings of animal behavior and processing and analyzing data.

 (*Due to ongoing policies relating to COVID-19, in-person animal work and in-lab work are suspended; all work is currently done remotely from home)